 This article calls for a more holistic and healthful approach to physical culture, in the face of a rising trend of what the author considered to be bodybuilding purely for muscular development.

 This was written by F. Sanfilippo, who was clearly an adherent of Desbonnet’s approach to fitness.
 There is some wordplay going on in the original French source.
-“Culturisme” specifically refers to the specific field of bodybuilding for cosmetic, aesthetic purposes, with “culturiste” referring to a bodybuilder; whereas the term “la culture physique,” or “physical culture,” is broader and more general in scope and meaning than the words specifically connected to bodybuilding.
-The term “culturisme” may have had its origins in “culture physique,” but it came to have a much more specific focus.
+“Culturisme” specifically refers to the field of bodybuilding for cosmetic, aesthetic purposes, with “culturiste” referring to a bodybuilder; whereas the term “la culture physique,” or “physical culture,” is broader and more general in scope and meaning than the words directly connected to cosmetic bodybuilding.
+The term “culturisme” may have had its origins in “culture physique,” but it came to have a much more particular focus.

 Apparently, in the earlier years of French “culture physique,” a “culturiste” was more broadly concerned with health and wellness as part of overall physical fitness, whereas the bodybuilding “culturiste,” in the time when this article was written, was intent on building muscularity by any possible means, even if it meant neglecting good health and the development of good character.
 And in Sanfilippo’s view, the level of muscularity that they were achieving by that time was becoming grotesque and extreme, to the detriment of their other bodily systems.
 One can only imagine what Sanfilippo would have thought of the “mass monster” trend in bodybuilding of the last couple of decades.